 Pre-Arrival Health Forms and Required Immunizations

 All new students at The College of New Jersey are required to show that they have immunizations.
 It is expected that students meet ALL of the College’s health requirements by the deadlines posted in order to accommodate the NJ state immunization requirements.
 Students should complete the online Student Health medical history form, immunization form, and any other required form in English.
 If you have difficulty completing the requirements by the deadline please e-mail firstname.lastname@example.org with your expected completion date.
-In case of technical problems with online systems please bring paper records to submit upon arrival.
 Please visit the following link for complete details and instructions: http://health.tcnj.edu/new-students/pre-entrance-health-requirements-for-international-students/

 The College of New Jersey